-Diluted net loss per share is computed using the weighted-average number of common shares outstanding during the period and, if dilutive, potential common shares outstanding during the period.
-Since the Series A and Series B Redeemable Convertible Preferred Stock were entitled to participate should any common stock dividends be declared but were not obligated to participate in any losses generated by the Company, diluted net income per share is computed using the weighted-average number of common shares plus the Series A and Series B Redeemable Convertible Preferred Stock on a weighted-average basis and, if dilutive, potential common shares outstanding during the period.
-The Company's potential common shares consist of the incremental common shares issuable upon the exercise of stock options.
-The dilutive effect of outstanding stock options is reflected in diluted earnings per share by application of the treasury stock method.

-The following table presents the calculation of basic and diluted net loss per share:
+Basic net income (loss) per share is computed using the weighted-average number of common shares outstanding during the period.
+Diluted net income (loss) per share is computed using the weighted-average number of common shares outstanding during the period and, if dilutive, potential common shares outstanding during the period.
+The Company's potential common shares consist of the incremental common shares issuable upon the exercise of stock options, the release of restricted stock units and the shares purchasable via the employee stock purchase plan as of the balance sheet date.
+The following table presents the calculation of basic and diluted net income (loss) per share: